Shardeum Documentation

 The following accounts will start receiving SHM 3 months (90 days) after the mainnet launch in 730 daily installments:

-The graph below shows the liquid supply of SHM in the 820 days after network Genesis.
-The data encompasses the entire Team and Sale SHM vesting period, but does not include any of the 51% SHM supply that will be used for node reward during this time.
+The graph below shows the liquid supply of SHM in the initial 820 days after network Genesis.
+The data encompasses the entire Team and Sale SHM vesting period, but does not include future node rewards.

-The Shardeum monetary policy has been designed with help and feedback from the community since April 2022.
+The Shardeum tokenomics has been designed with help and feedback from the community since April 2022.

-The SHM monetary policy is designed to make the supply stable, predictable, adaptable and scarce.
-First, we will evaluate how SHM is scarce:
+The SHM tokenomics policy is designed to make the supply stable, predictable, adaptable and scarce.
+First, we will evaluate how SHM aims for scarcity:

-All transaction fees are burned on Shardeum, with no transaction fees going to any miner or validator nodes, making SHM scarcer by design
+• 100% of fees are burned on Shardeum, with no transaction fees going to validator nodes, driving scarcity

-This fee structure bolsters the scarcity of SHM's tokenomics as Shardeum undergoes technological maturity and sees greater adoption (with increased transaction total, smart contract deployments, etc.) SHM's supply will likely become ultra deflationary as the number of burned tokens will become higher than those given out as node rewards
+• This fee structure bolsters the scarcity of SHM's tokenomics as Shardeum undergoes technological maturity and sees greater adoption (with increased transaction total, smart contract deployments, etc.) SHM's supply is designed to dynamically adjust based on network demand, balancing issuance and burning to maintain long-term sustainability.

 3.6.1 Design Considerations

 The first step in understanding why a unique issuance method is required is to comprehend how Shardeum scales from a hardware perspective.
 Shardeum increases its network throughput (TPS) by increasing the number of active validator nodes.
 This requires a pool of standby nodes to be ready to join as needed.
-The rewards given to active validator nodes must be enough to ensure that the nodes will be profitable, even though they would not be earning any rewards while in standby.
+The rewards for active validator nodes must be adequate to ensure sustainability, as they don't earn while on standby.
 By increasing the reward given to active validators the network can ensure there will be sufficient nodes ready to join when traffic (TPS) increases.
 Not having enough standby nodes to draw from would cause the active nodes in the network to become overloaded and the network would have to reject some transactions.

 The figures below compare horizontal and vertical scaling.
 The two figures on the right demonstrate how non-sharded networks achieve higher throughput (TPS) by scaling vertically; this scaling method increases the CPU, RAM and network resources of each node to increase the network's capacity.
 This approach has two significant drawbacks.
 Firstly, no matter how many nodes join the network, the lowest-performing node will determine the TPS (lower right figure).
 The other drawback is hardware cost; these networks require high-end equipment to reach high network capacity, making it expensive to become a validator and reducing overall decentralization.
 Shardeum uses horizontal scaling to increase network throughput (TPS).
 As demonstrated by the two figures on the left; this approach adds more nodes with similar resources per node and uses parallel processing to increase the network's capacity.
 The network TPS is practically unlimited, providing more nodes can be added to the network (lower left figure) and due to the low hardware cost/requirement, overall decentralization increases.